 How do we identify resolutions that we can be resolute about?
 The answer is in the question!
 We have to IDENTIFY specific goals that are IMPORTANT to us!
 It is great if you want to be healthier in the coming year, but how important is it to you?
 Is it important enough for you to be willing to change your diet or to join a gym (that you actually go to)?
 Setting goals is only the first step.
 All the hard work comes after.
-Without the drive and motivation to reach the goal it simply becomes another forgotten promise.
+Without the drive and motivation to reach the goal, it simply becomes another forgotten promise.

 Along that same line, it is important to make your resolutions specific.
 “I want to be healthier” is not the same as “I am going to work out for 30 minutes three days a week.” or “I want to lose 10 pounds in 2 months.”
-You have to have measureable outcomes in order to know when you have successfully achieved or fallen short of the goal.
+You have to have measurable outcomes to know when you have successfully achieved or fallen short of the goal.
 Many people are more successful at achieving a large goal if they break it down into parts.
 This can be very helpful regarding weight loss.
 The big goal is to lose 10 pounds in two months, but the little goal is to lose 1.5 pounds per week.
 Stair stepping gives you a gauge on progress and offers opportunities to celebrate successes.

-When helping clients with goal setting keep a few things in mind:
+When helping clients with goal setting, keep a few things in mind:

-- Goals should be realistic and attainable.
+Goals should be realistic and attainable.

-- Goals should have clear, measureable outcomes.
+Goals should have clear, measurable outcomes.

-- Goals should be broken into smaller milestone goals that can be used to track progress.
+Goals should be broken into smaller milestone goals that can be used to track progress.

-- Goals should be written.
+Goals should be written.

-- One or two goals are enough.
+One or two goals are enough.
 Get those going before making more!

-- People are more successful if they have support and encouragement.
+People are more successful if they have support and encouragement.
 Provide that.